Category Archives

 [August 12, 2023]

 My parents, like so many elder Americans, loved The Band.
 And so it was no surprise the Aug.
-8 passing lead guitarist and songwriter Robbie Robertson resulted in a major outpouring of praise and reflection.
-Yet very little of The Band’s renown ever made obvious sense, including why its reputation has proved so very durable and Robertson himself so controversial.
+8 passing of lead guitarist and songwriter Robbie Robertson resulted in a widespread outpouring of praise and reflection.
+Yet very little of The Band’s long-term renown never made obvious sense, including why its reputation has proved so very durable and Robertson himself so controversial.

-When one picks over Robertson’s legacy, these signature elements — and his role in them — come easily to mind.
+When one picks over Robertson’s legacy, these signature zigs — and his role in formulating them — come easily to mind.
 It was Robertson, along with pal Martin Scorsese, who organized and filmed The Last Waltz, the much-praised concert movie and easily the most effective, brand-building farewell in music history.
 Robertson went on to make a bunch of movie soundtracks for Scorsese, including one for the 2023 release, Killers of the Flower Moon.
 The two collaborated again on When We Were Brothers [2019], a classy rockumentary that framed The Band in a gauzy historical context of Robertson’s devising.
-Note the title tense: Before anyone else did, his former colleagues came to resent Robertson for his legacy-building facility.
+Note the title tense: Before anyone else did, Robertson’s former colleagues came to resent him for these canny legacy-building skills.

 Robbie Robertson wasn’t solely responsible for this music.
 Yet, in large part, he did prove responsible for curating, over the course of decades, these ideas and feelings about The Band.
-He may have understood branding a bit too well, and many longtime fans of The Band reviled him for that, right up till the day Robertson died.
+He may have understood branding a bit too well, and many longtime fans of The Band reviled him for that, too.
+Right up till the day Robertson died last week.

 Read More